slsa-framework/slsa-github-generator/BYOB.md

 We [declare the same outputs](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L41-L47) as the existing Actions.
 These outputs are made available to the TRW by the BYOB framework.
 They [may be returned by the TRW to the PW](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L61-L67).

 #### Invocation of Existing Action
-We [invoke the existing Action](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L57-L65) as a local Action and pass it the inputs by extracting them from the `slsa-workflow-inputs` argument:
+We [invoke the existing Action](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L57-L65) by its path and pass it the inputs by extracting them from the `slsa-workflow-inputs` argument:

 ```yaml
 uses: ./../__TOOL_CHECKOUT_DIR__